-Written Exam
+NBME Exam

-Clerks must achieve a minimum of 70% on the written exam.
-On rotations where the written exam is the NBME the pass mark on the NBME is set at a 60%; NO exceptions.
+On rotations where the written exam is the NBME the pass mark on the NBME is set at a 60%.
 As all other pass marks within rotations are set at 70%, a student's actual NBME mark will be adjusted upon successful completion of the NBME to reflect the 70% pass condition specified within the rotation.
 This adjustment will be made in order to allow the NBME to count towards the rotations grade.
 If a Clerk has a score of less than 70% he or she may be offered an opportunity to remediate and write a supplemental exam, however this is contingent on overall performance in the other components.
 If a Clerk is performing poorly overall, he or she may NOT be offered an opportunity to remediate and may be required to repeat a portion of/all of the rotation.
-A meeting with a subcommittee consisting of the Clerkship Chair, the Rotation Director and a Rotation Coordinator from another discipline will be convened in this circumstance to make decisions regarding remediation.
+A meeting with a subcommittee consisting of the Clerkship Chair, the

+Rotation Director and a Rotation Coordinator from another discipline will be convened in this circumstance to make decisions regarding remediation.